Why Are UTVs So Loud?

 Engine Exposure and Lack of Engine Insulation

-Some believe that totally exposing the engine, like on a motorcycle or ATV, is the loudest setup.
-There is nothing there to cover the sound, right?
-But somehow, UTVs turn out louder than the open designs, even with the engine hidden behind covers.
+Some believe that exposing the engine, like on a motorcycle or ATV, is the loudest setup as there is nothing to cover the sound.
+But somehow, UTVs turn out more audible than the open designs, even with the engine hidden behind covers.

 UTV engines are usually boxed in by plastic or metal covers for looks and aerodynamics.
-But to keep weight and cost down, these covers are usually made of thin, non-insulated materials.
+But these covers are typically made of thin, non-insulated material to keep weight and cost downs.

 Unlike a car, every piece of plastic and sheet metal is not covered with sound insulation and vibration-dampening materials.